TY - JOUR

 T1 - Bottom-up versus Top-down designed rehabilitation sessions in chronic stroke survivors

-T2 - a pilot randomized controlled trial
+T2 - A pilot randomized controlled trial

 AU - Hejazi-Shirmard, Mahnaz